8 Living Rooms With Leather Sofas That Prove This Material is Back in Style

 (Image credit: Design Assembly)

-If there's one living room that makes the sofa the main event, it's this design by Lauren Moore of Design Assembly, who chose a supersized style to anchor an open-concept living space.
+If there's one living room sofa idea that makes this furniture the main event, it's this design by Lauren Moore of Design Assembly, who chose a supersized style to anchor an open-concept living space.

 "That sofa is a vintage leather Croissant Sofa by Raphael Raffel for Honore Paris, from the 70s," Lauren explains, "and I loved the profile for the space as low furniture in here invites the feeling of higher ceilings.
 I also wanted something with a low back so that the room didn't feel split in half."